 This assumes science-related language skills as well the ability to produce clear and concise written communication for an audience unfamiliar with the subject matter at hand.

-You choose one option from three possible tasks, based on general, scientific and medical topics.
+You choose one option from three possible tasks based on general, scientific and medical topics.

+The questions offer a proposition.
 You may need to:

 Your writing must be carefully planned, concise and organised.
-You will not have access to a dictionary, so use familiar vocabulary - don’t guess at spellings unless absolutely necessary
+You will not have access to a dictionary, so use familiar vocabulary - don’t guess at spellings unless absolutely necessary.

 Some universities will discuss your essay at interview.